klahnakoski/JSONQueryExpressionTests/docs/GSOC Proposal.md

 * **Numpy** - Use the columnar storage strategy, and use Numpy to store the columns.
 This could give us a very fast query response, albeit limited to memory.

-## The Future
+## The Future?

 * **Hetrogenous Shards** - Being able to send the same query to multiple backends allows us to pick a backend that best meets requirements; very big, or very fast
-* **Dimensions** - The next step in isolating queries from schema migrations involves declaring "dimensions": Dimensions are a level of indirection responsible for translating the complex reality of the data to a cleaner, and easy-to-query property.
-This can involve renaming, simple parsing, and adding business meaning to vectors.
+* **Dimensions** - The next step in isolating queries from schema migrations involves declaring "dimensions": [Dimensions](https://en.wikipedia.org/wiki/Dimension_(data_warehouse)) are a level of indirection responsible for translating the complex reality of the data to a cleaner, and easy-to-query property.
+This can involve renaming, simple parsing, and adding business meaning to vectors in the multidimensional fact table.
 * **Machine Managed indexes** - Databases indexes act much like a columnar datastore.
-If we account for the common queries received, we may be able to choose the right indexes to create to improve query response.
+If we account for the common queries received, we may be able to choose the right indexes to improve query response.
+We might just beat Elasticsearch!
 * **Subqueries** - Allowing heterogeneous datastores also allows us to split queries across platforms so each backend can handle the part it is best at; By dispatching data aggregation and filtering to a cluster we get fast response over big data, while a local database can use previous query results to perform sophisticated cross referencing and window functions.